valdemarsv/numbermat/README.md

 The application is written in Java and requires a [Java Runtime Environment](https://www.java.com/en/download/) to run.

-Therefore, it is preferred to use modern [web version](https://www.fi.muni.cz/~xzak11/) created by Mário Žák in his [bachelor's thesis](https://is.muni.cz/th/zol1p/) in 2020. ([GitHub](https://github.com/maarioz/Numbermat-WebApp))
+Therefore, it is preferred to use the modern and lightweight [web version](https://www.fi.muni.cz/~xzak11/) created by Mário Žák in his [bachelor's thesis](https://is.muni.cz/th/zol1p/) in 2020. ([GitHub](https://github.com/maarioz/Numbermat-WebApp))

 ## License